codeface-io/SwiftObserver/readme.md

 - No data duplication for combined observations
 - Custom observables without having to inherit from any class
 - Maximum freedom for your architectural- and design choices
+- UI bindings are available in a separate framework [UIObserver](https://github.com/flowtoolz/UIObserver).

 What you might not like:

 - Not conform to Rx (the semi standard of reactive programming)
-- Not many operators included
-- No UI bindings included
 - Observers and observables must be objects and cannot be structs.
 (Of course, variables can hold any type of values and observables can send any type of updates.)
 - For now, your code must hold strong references to mappings that you want to observe.
 In other libraries, mappings are kept alive as a side effect of observing them.